 Tooth Extractions in Cheektowaga, NY

 We always strive to maintain your natural teeth, but sometimes the best option for you and your smile is a tooth extraction.
 This might sound a little daunting, but the procedure is actually quite simple and could get you back to perfect oral health in no time.
-Dr. Al-hammali and the rest of the skilled team at Walden Square Dental are trained in gentle and stress-free tooth extractions.
+The skilled team at Walden Square Dental is trained in gentle and stress-free tooth extractions.
 While we are—in fact—pulling your teeth, it doesn’t have to feel like it.
 Experience for yourself the difference a personal, compassionate touch can make.Schedule Your Appointment Today

 Reasons for a Tooth Extraction